lammps/lammps/doc/src/fix_bond_create.rst

          amax = maximal angle at which new bonds can be created *mincutoff* value = Rmax
-         Rmax = bonds separated by more than Rmax can bond
+         Rmax = bonds separated by more than Rmax can bond *maxnr* value = maxbondtotal
+         maxbondtotal = maximum number of bonds to create in total

 Examples
 """"""""